mritu2000-bit/landsat-l1-processing-pipeline/README.md

 | TOA Reflectance | 0.24 – 1.0 |
 | Surface Reflectance | 0.21 – 0.94 |
 | Atmospheric contribution removed | ~0.03 units |

-# Why this matters
-Most EO analytics pipelines assume the data is already corrected.
-This project gave me hands-on understanding of what that correction actually involves — and where it can go wrong.